marineks/MK_Test/README.md

 ## Usage

-Please go in the mk_test folder and run these commands:
+Please go in the mk_test folder, run these commands:
 ```sh
 make
 make tests
 ```
-And profit 🤗
+...And profit 🤗

 ## Show your support